 Velocity means that your numbers are going up on a steady basis.
 He said a normal range may be normal, but velocity is something that really needs to be watched.

-So over the course of my illness here, I’ve discovered there are general practitioners who say it’s okay for a guy to have a PSA of 2, 3.5, 5.
-So it really depends on what that physician has read and what the trigger number is for him or her.
+Over the course of my illness here, I’ve discovered there are general practitioners who say it’s okay for a guy to have a PSA of 2, 3.5, 5.
+It really depends on what that physician has read and what the trigger number is for him or her.